DMARC and Boys & Girls Clubs of Central Iowa Unveil ‘Refuel Station’

 Dolack mentioned that it has been quite a whirlwind for DMARC, and thanked Elaine Collet, coordinator of special events & volunteerism for Boy & Girls Clubs of Central Iowa, for helping this project become a success.

-Collet got together with Hunger Free Polk County, Suzy Glazer Burt, and Variety the Children’s Charity, to begin collaboration with DMARC.
+Collet got together with Hunger Free Polk County, Suzie Glazer Burt, and Variety the Children’s Charity, to begin collaboration with DMARC.
 The group has been meeting since last August to bring this program together.

 “Things we talked about for food were easy grab-and-go items where there’s not much prep to do for kids,” Collet said.